Responding to a return request when the item doesn't match the listing description

 Provide documentation that the item was properly described

-If you or the buyer has asked us to step in and help with a return request for the reason that the item wasn't as described in the listing, and you can show that you properly described an item, the return request can be closed.
-For example:
+If you or the buyer has asked us to step in and help with a return request because the item wasn't as described in the listing, and you can show that you properly described the item, the return request can be closed.

-The buyer states that the item is used, not new, and the listing clearly describes the item as used.
+The buyer stated that the item was used, not new, but the listing clearly described it as used.

-You correctly described a flaw in the item.
+You disclosed and correctly described a flaw in the item.

-The listing properly describes the item, but the buyer didn't want the item after receiving it.
+The listing properly described the item, but the buyer didn't want the item after receiving it.

-The listing properly describes the item, but the item didn't meet the buyer's expectations.
+The listing properly described the item, but the item didn't meet the buyer's expectations.

-The item has minor scratches and you listed it as used.
+The item had minor scratches, but you listed it as used.

 Offer another solution

 You can always offer another solution to the buyer.
-Try to come to an agreement, so that the buyer is happy with the outcome.
-Contact the buyer through My eBay, so you have a record of communications and we know the status of the return request.
+Try to come to an agreement so the buyer is happy with the outcome.
+Contact the buyer through My eBay so you have a record of communication and we know the status of the return request.